rakhicc/PHZ-project/README.md

-# Getting Started with Create React App for PHZ project
+# Getting Started with Create React App for PHZ projec

+## First Sprint

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).